Manual Lymphatic Drainage for liposuction & cosmetic / general surgery

 Any liposuction, cosmetic surgery, general surgery or injury where you have bruising, swelling, oedema, inflammation or scarring.

-Surgery, liposuction, lifts, enlargement, reductions or reshaping for eyes, nose, brow, cheeks, chin, breast, stomach, abdomen, hips, buttocks, arms, legs etc..
+Surgery, liposuction, lifts, enlargement, reductions or reshaping for eyes, nose, brow, cheeks, chin, breast, stomach, abdomen, hips, buttocks, arms, legs and skin reductions after weight loss etc..

 MLD is also suitable after general surgery as the effects of surgery are the same with possible complications from the reason for your surgery.